onaio/fhir-tooling/efsity/README.md

 `alias fct='java -jar ~/Downloads/efsity-<version>.jar'`

+To make sure that the alias persists on reload, add the alias to the `.bashrc` file in your `home` directory (you may not see it but you can check if it exists by running the below command). <br>
+`vim .bashrc`

+Add the alias shown above in the file then run `source .bashrc` to update the alias globally.
+Run `alias fct` to confirm that the alias was updated.

 To run the previous help command you can then run `fct -h` in your terminal.

 The rest of the documentation will assume you have configured an _alias_ for running the efsity jar with alias name `fct` as above.